statsd/statsd/docs/metric_types.md

 ## Gauges

 StatsD also supports gauges.
-A gauge will take on the arbitrary value assigned to it, and will maintain it's value until it is next set.
+A gauge will take on the arbitrary value assigned to it, and will maintain its value until it is next set.

     gaugor:333|g